nand2tetris/web-ide/README.md

 Languages are parsed using [Ohm](https://ohmjs.org/), a parser combinator library.
 Ohm works well for simple cases, but does not handle error recovery well.
-Replacing or augmenting this to handle a number of errors, rather than only the first, w
+Replacing or augmenting this to handle a number of errors, rather than only the first, is a possible future improvement.

 ### Web